charlos1204/longitudinal_division_classification/README.md

 * Docker (optional, https://docs.docker.com/get-docker/)
 * GPU

-## Quick to use (Docker Optional)
+## Ready to use (Docker Optional)
-These instructions will get you running a traning, testing and prediction of the current project.<br>
+These instructions will get you running a traning, testing and class prediction of the current project.<br>
-The easiest way to run the project is trough a docker image.
+The easiest way to run the project is trough a Docker image.
 Follow the instructions [here](docker.md) to install Docker in your local machine.<br>

-* Download the image from Docker Hub.
+* Download one time the image from Docker Hub.
 In a terminal copy and paste the following line:<br>
 `docker pull charlos1204/ldbc:gpu`

-* The only parameter to pass to the code is the text "current" or "model":
-   1. current: is the terminal were you are running docker and were the output will be saved.
-   2. model: internal folder were the trained model is.
-If you run a new training selection this folder the current trained model will be replace.
+* Run a training: The downloaded image contains the dataset to train and test a new model.<br>
+The following options for a training are:
+   1. Train a new model with the internal dataset:<br>
+`docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python train_model.py internal`
+   2. Train a new model with external dataset ([follow the instructions to create a dataset](create_training_dataset.dm)): longitudinal_division and other_division

 * Run a training and get the trained model from the docker image:<br>
 **$PWD** is the current directory (linux/macOS).
 For Windows replace with (include quotes):<br>